-Quality objectives for the Childhood Cancer Registry
+Quality indicators for the Childhood Cancer Registry

 With an ever-increasing number of childhood cancer survivors in society, a very important focus area in the future will be the late effects that can occur long after treatment has ended.
 As of 2019, the Childhood Cancer Registry collects information on late effects.
 The good cooperation between the medical council and the Cancer Registry of Norway will continue to make the Childhood Cancer Registry of Norway a complete and validated registry for diagnosis, treatment, follow-up and late effects for all Norwegian childhood cancer patients.

-Quality objectives
+Quality measurements

 As of 1 January 2019, the main goal is for the entire group of children and adolescents under the age of 18 to be complete in terms of incidence, treatment, survival and follow-up.